-Fieldwork studies in the Post-Masters Certificate in Psychoanalytic Counseling provide a rich learning experience for the counseling student interested in psychoanalysis.
-Students begin the Fieldwork course sequence engaging in a field placement in a setting for regressed patients to practice basic counseling skills.
+- 1) 60 credits of academic and clinical coursework. - 2) A 700-hour fieldwork, of which 100 hours constitute the counseling practicum and 600 hours constitute the internship - 3) Satisfactory presentation of fieldwork cases - 4) Approved Masters Paper - 5) Minimum of 70 sessions of training analysis Clinical Studies Fieldwork studies in the Master of Arts in Mental Health Counseling degree provide a rich learning experience for the counseling student interested in psychoanalysis.
+Students begin the Fieldwork course sequence with the practica in their second semester of study, engaging in a field placement in a setting for regressed patients to practice basic counseling skills.
 This experience provides the foundational building blocks to develop the skill set to develop a relationship with patients at the earliest levels of psychic functioning.
 Specifically, the fieldwork courses foster the ability to read the patient's contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with any patient.

-During the Fieldwork Externship course sequence (GPSA 701-703), students simultaneously participate in a Fieldwork Seminar course and psychoanalytic counseling small group supervision while supervised on site by a licensed mental health professional.
-To complete the fieldwork sequence, students present their work with cases in the final semester of the Fieldwork Seminar and complete a case study paper with the Fieldwork instructor and one reader.
+During the Fieldwork Externship course sequence (GPSA 701-703) consisting of the practicum (100 hours) and internship (at least 600 hours), students simultaneously participate in a Fieldwork Seminar course and psychoanalytic counseling small group supervision while supervised on site by a licensed mental health professional.
+To complete the fieldwork sequence, students present their work with cases in the final semester of the Fieldwork Seminar and submit a case study research paper to the Fieldwork instructor and the Research Instructor (see section on Research).
 The Fieldwork Coordinator consults with each student on the internship selection and helps the student structure it to meet Counseling Internship criteria, with appropriate licensed supervisors and sufficient clinical hours.